laffan/blender-r3f-websockets-demo/README.md

 whisper-stream -s 0.5 -p2 'tee -a /absolute/path/to/transcript.txt' # Internet required
 ```

+NOTE : Site will be blank until the first update to generator/text/transcription.txt.
+Changing that file (and saving it) will trigger the initial model to be created.

 ## Gotchyas

 - Your blend files must be saved in **Object Mode**.